Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 - `alluxio.zookeeper.address=<ZOOKEEPER_ADDRESS>`
   - The ZooKeeper address must be specified when `alluxio.zookeeper.enabled` is enabled.
   - Multiple ZooKeeper addresses can be specified by delimiting with commas

-If using embedded journal, users can configure the following parameter.

-- `alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998`

 When the application is configured with these parameters, the Alluxio URI can be simplified to `alluxio:///path`, since the HA cluster information is already configured.